mobin-akashraj/Encrypted-Messenger/Encrypted-Messenger/README.md

 ### Running the scripts:

-+Run the server using the command
+-Run the server using the command
  + python server.py

-+Run the client using the command
+-Run the client using the command
  + python client.py
    + Enter an username update the server's IP and PORT number.

-+To build the .exe file, run the command
+-To build the .exe file, run the command
  + python build.py